• Skip to primary navigation

 Mt Diablo State Park 1

-On the way down, or up if you come in from the south entrance, do not miss this rock area.
+On the way down, or up if you come in from the south entrance, do not miss Rock City.
 There are so many fun things to climb here and unique rocks to see, many of which have small wind caves forming in them.
 I didn’t spend a ton of time here, but this could easily be a half-day adventure for a family with some younger kids.

 Mt Diablo State Park 28